ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 Finally, we start to write something...

-In order to better understand the next steps, check official nuxt modules [docs](https://nuxtjs.org/guides/directory-structure/modules).
+To better understand the next steps, check official nuxt modules [docs](https://nuxtjs.org/guides/directory-structure/modules).

 Move to our module directory: `packages/nuxt-chatra-module`